adams-selin/cm1_4dhailcast/readme.md

 * hail_w: output environmental w wind

 Hail diameter, density, x, y, z location, and itype (if in wet or dry growth),  are always output.

-#### Microphysical options to choose to turn on/off in hail code (0 off/1 on):
-**Note these options do not yet work!**

-For the full impact of oblate-shaped hailstones, set all these to non-zero values.
-* oblate_heat: include impact of oblate hailstone in heat transfer
-* oblate_massagg: include impact of oblate hailstone in mass aggregation
-* oblate_vt: include impact of oblate hailstone in terminal velocity ($V_t$) calculation.
-    - If set to (1), use the Rasmussen and Heymsfield 1987 X-Re relationship.

 ## Run Instructions